-The “Day of the Dead” & its influence in designArchitecture Art Bconnectedmallorca Interior Design Real Estate
+The “Day of the Dead” & its influence in designArchitecture Art Bconnectedmallorca Exclusive Interior Design Investment Real Estate Secret Marketing

 The Day of the Dead combines the European Catholic traditions of All Saints ‘Day and All Souls’ Day with Aztec rituals of honoring the deceased.
 Originating in southern Mexico more than three thousand years ago.
 Many years later the Spanish who arrived at its shores, attempted to stop this celebration that they couldn’t comprehend but were never able to stop the love and enthusiasm that the natives had for this day, and over time, the date has prospered and evolved.

 Photo credits: Robagui_via_Instagram_@NeoMexicanism / Npr_org_via_Pinterest

 Despite the name “Day of the dead”, it is actually a day of joy, honoring the dead with fun, colour, food, sharing, and celebrations.
 Amongst the dressing up, musical events, dance, and various festivities is a strong creative influence.
 When you look into what goes into everything about the day, it takes a lot of creative minds that have evolved over thousands of years.
 Four elements of nature are considered at these festivities; earth, wind, water, and fire, in their various forms, embracing them into each occasion on the day.

 Types of flowers are also important, colours and meanings.
 There are two types that are most commonly used, the “cempasúchil” or the calendula.
 The skull is used in all parts of the décor on the day, symbolizing the dead, which they have transformed into many beautiful creations with colour.
 Used on anything, clothes, masks, tablewear.
 The designs are usually very colourful, psychedelic, and dancing with creativity aiming to embody the energy of life.